hivesolutions/scudum/doc/rasp.md

 ### Updating

-The process of updating a rpy kernel configuration file should **allways** start with the copy of the base `*_defconfig` file from the [Raspberry Pi Kernel repository](https://github.com/raspberrypi/linux/tree/rpi-4.1.y/arch/arm/configs).
+The process of updating a rpy kernel configuration files should **always** start with the copy of the corresponding base `*_defconfig` file from the [Raspberry Pi Kernel repository](https://github.com/raspberrypi/linux/tree/rpi-4.1.y/arch/arm/configs).

-Try to avoid using the non master version of the kernel as most of the times they do not work under the device itself.
+Try to avoid using the non master version of the kernel as most of the times they do not work under the device itself as the branch only exists as a placeholder for future versions.

 ### Notes